uri-library-data-services/iassist-preview/content/blog/postmodern-values-threaten-national-data-archives.md

 the Internet.
 This has led me to write an essay in which I have constructed an argument exposing the anti-institutional values exhibited in the Internet and the threat that they pose to data archives.
-As an example, I discuss how the concept of \"self-archiving\" promoted through digital repositories is a misconceived idea rooted in postmodernist values of individualism.
+As an example, I discuss how the concept of "self-archiving" promoted through digital repositories is a misconceived idea rooted in postmodernist values of individualism.